 The Campbell River and North Island Transition Society works from a feminist perspective, to achieve a balance of power in society.
-We provide safe shelter and access to community based resources for women and children.
+We provide safe shelter and access to community-based resources for women and children.

 The organization serves the following population

 The funds donated will be used to

 The Women’s Center is currently open and being accessed by women in our community Monday to Thursday.
-We rely on donations from for our poverty relief items as well as our all day breakfast program.
-Due to safety we have gone to a more costly bagged lunch style when giving meals to women in poverty and or living on the streets.
+We provide drop in crisis counselling and poverty relief items as well as our all-day breakfast program to women in poverty and or living on the streets.
 Do you know that more than 50 percent of the women accessing these services are senior women?
 Of that number over 30 percent are defined as homeless?

 The organizations current sources of funding are

 Provincial Government, donations, United way, BC Housing, BC Gaming, Drive Away Domestic Violence Golf Tournament and Coldest Night of the Year.

 This nomination has been reviewed by the 100 Women Who Care committee and meets all criteria.